Saigilo

 Saigilo (fl.
-1890) was a Datooga King and medicine man known for his skill in thaumaturgy and divination, which has led to his establishment as a folk figure within Iraqw and Datooga society in present day Karatu District in Arusha Region, northern Tanzania.
+1890) was a Datooga King and medicine man reputed for his purported skill in thaumaturgy and divination, which has led to his establishment as a folk figure within Iraqw and Datooga society in present-day Karatu District in Arusha Region, northern Tanzania.

 Early life

 Exodus of the Bajuta

-In a decisive battle that took place between 1836-1851 located in the vicinity of Ngorongoro crater, the Datooga were defeated and expelled from the area by the Maasai.
+In a decisive battle that took place between 1836 and 1851 located in the vicinity of Ngorongoro crater, the Datooga were defeated and expelled from the area by the Maasai.
 This led the father of Saigilo, named Magena, and his tribal group, termed Bajuta, to withdraw to Sukumaland.
 However, they were once again attacked by Maasai raiders, and resettled in Mashonghoda, near Tabora in Nyamwezi land.
 It was there that Magena died.

 Following the death of Magena, the Bajuta chose Saigilo to succeed him as the leader of the tribe.

 Leader of the Bajuta

 Migrations

 Fearing continued attacks from the Masai, Saigilo migrated with the rest of the Bajuta northwards to Raho, in the Gummenti basin.
 It is believed that Saigilo and his followers stayed there for some time before migrating southeast, finally settling in Maiba near Mbulu, around 1890 or later.
 The area surrounding Mbulu was already populated with members of the Iraqw tribe.